New Starters - Induction into FS2

 We warmly welcome all new starter children and their families to the Pewsey Primary School community.

-We understand that this year, transition into school will not take the same form as in previous years.
-We are doing our absolute best to ensure that any plans made go as far as they can in making your child feel happy and safe when they first come into school.
+We always do our best to ensure that any plans made go as far as they can in making your child feel happy and safe when they first come into school.

 We aim to keep this page updated with information that we feel will be useful for you and your child.